 - The full name of the offender

 - The name and location of the jailhouse where the defendant is detained

 - The booking number in the police blotter

-- The charges filed against the defendant
+- The complaints filed against the offender

 - Real estate